-The Northeast Regional Amtrak route is a popular rail service on the East Coast of the United States.
-Trains travel in the states of Massachusetts, Rhode Island, Connecticut, New York, New Jersey, Pennsylvania, Delaware, Maryland and Virginia.
-There are multiple trains each day, making it easy to commute to and from major cities for work or pleasure.
-While on board, enjoy WiFi, a quiet car, café and business class seating.
+The Northeast Regional is a popular Amtrak route on the East Coast of the United States.
+Trains travel in Massachusetts, Rhode Island, Connecticut, New York, New Jersey, Pennsylvania, Delaware, Maryland and Virginia.
+There are multiple trains each day, making it easy to commute to and from major cities for work or fun.
+While on board, enjoy WiFi, a café car and specialty seating including business class and a quiet car.

 Popular Stops